 Approximately 25 percent of the U.S. households and 33 percent of new construction (both domestic and commercial) rely on these kinds of systems.
 And today’s advanced onsite systems technologies are not the septic systems of the past 30+ years.
 Today’s advanced treatment technologies systems are able to treat wastewater to levels that protect the environment similar to traditional sewer systems.
 They are also able to treat large volumes of wastewater through the use of cluster systems, which are designed to support many homes.
 As the nations’ population continues to grow and as cash-strapped communities in rural and small communities look for viable, effective methods of wastewater treatment, onsite systems will continue to play a critical role in our nation’s wastewater infrastructure.

 For homes that have septic systems to treat wastewater, proper septic system care and maintenance is vital to protecting public health and preserving valuable water resources.
 When homeowners flush and forget about their septic systems, it can lead to system back-ups and overflows, which can pollute local waterways, and create a risk to public health and the environment, and lead to costly repairs.

-To help raise awareness about the need for proper care and maintenance of septic systems and to encourage homeowners to do their part, EPA is launching its first annual SepticSmart Week, September 23-27, 2013.
+To help raise awareness about the need for proper care and maintenance of septic systems and to encourage homeowners to do their part, EPA launched its first annual SepticSmart Week, September 23-27, 2013.
 By taking small steps to care for and maintain home septic systems, homeowners not only help protect public health and the environment, they can save money and protect property values.

 For more tips and more on SepticSmart Week, visit: www.epa.gov/septicsmart.